kokki, 2025

 Madrid, Spain

-Drawing on methodological origins of working with and from space, kokki grounds itself in a site-specific response to the building that now houses The Ryder Projects – a former ham-drying factory in Madrid’s Tribunal district.
+Drawing on her methodological origins of working with and from space, kokki grounds itself in a site-specific response to the building that now houses The Ryder Projects – a former ham-drying factory in Madrid’s Tribunal district.
 In Dia’s interpretation, the site epitomises how modernity conjoins technology and the organisation of flesh.
 Reimagining the hanging lines of cured hams, the spatial arrangement reflects the mechanised cadence of the assembly line, where flesh is segmented and reorganised by capital.

 kokki, meaning hook or clasp in Tamil, is a new video work developed for the occasion of this exhibition, which extends the ideas introduced in the preceding studies alongside Dia’s recent research at the Royal Academy of Art in The Hague.
 The work engages Zakiyyah Iman Jackson’s Becoming Human, which argues that Blackness and other racialised forms of being were not simply excluded from the category of the “human” but violently included as plasticity.
 This two-channel video installation uses metal hardware to construct an entity-like form, drawing from the pierced and suspended body in kavadi attam, a ritual of endurance and devotion practiced by Tamil Hindu communities.
 The work engages with the relationship between bodily sacrifice, industrial machinery, and systems of production.
 It draws a line between the material culture of ritual and the infrastructures of mechanisation, particularly those found in slaughterhouses and factory lines.